zieren/wasted-youth-tracker/README.md

 This software is a work in progress, but it's reliable enough for a beta test.
 We do use it daily in our family :-)

 As you can tell by a single glance, the design of the web UI has not been a high priority so far.
 That should eventually be addressed.
-So far the focus has been on features.

 I am happy to accept contributions to the project.
 Please get in touch before embarking on anything beyond a simple fix so we can sync ideas.